K-Variable7/example-salt/README.md

 - Add tests and CI (pytest + a GitHub Actions workflow added)
 - Visual polish: improved styling (Bulma + custom CSS), icons (Font Awesome), logo, button animations, and result fade-ins

+### New features (added)

+- **Rainbow-table simulator:** A client-side simulator (under the demo UI) precomputes unsalted hashes for a small, included list of common passwords and shows how unsalted hashes can be cracked instantly using a precomputed table while salted hashes remain unique per user.
+Use the **"Rainbow-table simulator"** panel to configure users-per-password and toggle the precomputed table.

+- **Local KDF toggles (Argon2 / bcrypt / scrypt):** You can now choose to run Argon2, bcrypt, or scrypt locally in the browser to demonstrate per-guess cost.
+These KDFs are *lazy-loaded* only when selected.
+Beware that high resource parameters may make your browser unresponsive — the UI shows warnings and timing info when you run them.

+If you want a compact demonstration, enable "Local-only" and pick a KDF to see how the estimated crack time increases with work factor and measured compute time.

 ### Running tests locally

 Install dev deps: `pip install -r requirements.txt` (includes `pytest` and Playwright tooling).